 - Cook Time: 20 minutes

 - Method: Stovetop

 - Cuisine: Mexican

-Keywords: mexican black bean cakes, black beans, mexican side dishes, meatless meals
+Keywords: mexican black bean cakes, mexican, meatless meals